sqlc-dev/sqlc/README.md

 >
 > 🚨

-# Dino: A SQL Compiler
+# sqlc: A SQL Compiler

 > And lo, the Great One looked down upon the people and proclaimed:
 >
 >   "SQL is actually pretty great"

-DinoSQL generates **fully-type safe idiomatic Go code** from SQL.
+sqlc generates **fully-type safe idiomatic Go code** from SQL.
 Here's how it works:

 1. You write SQL queries
-1. You run the DinoSQL tool to generate Go code that presents type-safe interfaces to those queries
+1. You run sqlc to generate Go code that presents type-safe interfaces to those queries
-1. You write application code that calls the methods DinoSQL generated.
+1. You write application code that calls the methods sqlc generated.

 Seriously, it's that easy.
 You don't have to write any boilerplate SQL querying code ever again.

 ## Preventing Errors
-But DinoSQL doesn't just make you more productive by generating boilerplate for you.
-DinoSQL **also prevents entire classes of common errors in SQL code**.
+But sqlc doesn't just make you more productive by generating boilerplate for you. sqlc **also prevents entire classes of common errors in SQL code**.
 Have you ever:

 - Mixed up the order of the arguments when invoking the query so they didn't match up with the SQL text
 - Updated the name of a column in one query both not another